The harmonic magic behind the timeless beauty of John Lennon's 'Imagine'

 Listen too for the poignant hint of the 9th (a D in the C major chord) at the point of resolution at the beginning of bar three of this accompaniment.

 These 7ths and 9ths create a sense of serene yet somewhat restless musing as the lyrics kick in.

 The movement between the Cs and Fs, or the tonics/subdominants, is broken in bars 8-12 of the verse.
 An F chord moves to A with an E bass, then D minor 7 over C, before a dominant pedal on "living for today..."

 As the melody reaches higher on these lines, the scalic downward movement of the bass from F-E-D-C, is the perfect balance, keeping that feeling of serenity, stability and balance that holds throughout.

 Harmonic colour in the chorus

 As we enter the chorus, 'You may say I'm a dreamer...' we're back to the classic IV-V-I chords.
 However, this change at the end of each phrase with the introduction of a chord built on the third: E major, followed by E dominant.

 You don't come across a mediant chord like this so often.
 It feels almost melodic when you hear it and makes for one of the most subtle and distinctive moments of the song, before we resolve with a tonic C major at the end of the chorus.

 A much-loved timeless song

 Mediant chords?
 Harmonically implied contrary motion?
 Of course, whether with an ear full of music theory or not, a great song can be appreciated and loved on many different but equal levels.
-If you're interested in more analysis of popular music, or would like to indulge in more harmony and counterpoint talk, take a look at the music theory section of our website here.
+If you're interested in more analysis of popular music, or would like to indulge in more harmony and counterpoint talk, take a look at the our music theory section here.